mevansam/openstack-cookbook/README.md

 ## Supported Platforms

+Currently the tooling and templates have been tested on the following platforms.

-Tools:
+* Tools:

-* Mac OS X
+** Mac OS X

-Templates:
+* Templates:

-* Vagrant VirtualBox on Max OS X
+** Vagrant VirtualBox on Max OS X

 ## Installation